-Retired teacher and professional photographer Stephen recently traveled to Cuba on his first Go Ahead tour, where the beauty and culture of the island nation came to life in front of his camera.
+Retired teacher and professional photographer Stephen explored Cuba on his first Go Ahead tour, where the beauty and culture of the island nation came to life in front of his camera.
 Here are some of his memories from the awe-inspiring journey—and some of the vivid snapshots he captured along the way.

 You enjoyed a fulfilling career as a teacher and photographer.
 Tell me a little about that!